Dave Murray (musician): Guitars

 He has used Fender Stratocaster guitars almost exclusively.
-His black 1957/63 (the body is from a '63; the neck from a '57) Stratocaster, previously owned by late Free guitarist Paul Kossoff, was used approximately between 1978 and 1990.
+His black 1957/63 (the body is from a '63; the neck from a '57) Stratocaster, previously owned by late Free guitarist Paul Kossoff, was used approximately between 1978 and 1988.
 It was used as a template by Fender to manufacture an Artist Signature model in 2009.
-The original now resides at his mother's home.
+The original is now stored safely in a bank vault in London.
 "I bought it in 1976," he said.
 "I saw it advertised in Melody Maker… I got the serial number to check it was [Kossoff's] guitar.
 It cost quite a bit of money but I didn't care.
 I just sold everything I had so I could get it, and I used it from then on.
 It just felt like I was holding a piece of magic because he had used this guitar."

 In addition to Fender guitars, Murray has occasionally performed with various Dean, Gibson, Ibanez, ESP and Jackson electric models.
 During the Dance of Death World Tour 2003–4, Murray used a Gibson Hummingbird acoustic guitar for live performances of the song "Journeyman".